binbinsh/cc-adapter/README.md

 Notes:
 - `--host` defaults to `127.0.0.1`; only use `0.0.0.0` if you must expose it.
 - Change `--port` if 8005 is taken.
-- Swap `--model` for any tested model above (ensure the matching provider keys).
+- Swap `--model` for any model from the provider.

 ## GUI (recommended for daily use)
 Launch the Tkinter GUI to configure and start/stop the adapter: